Chart Color Schemes

 Kanwal has a typical household mix, with a fairly typical median household size

 Family households account for 69.4% of all households, including 26.9% couples with children, 25.0% couples without children, and 16.3% single parent families.
 Non-family households make up the remaining 30.6%, with lone person households at 26.9% and group households comprising 3.3%.
-The median household size is 2.5 people, which matches the Greater Sydney average.
+The median household size is 2.5 people, matching the Greater Sydney average.

 Frequently Asked Questions - Households